 In a way that Austria was a primary Hitler’s agenda during the 1934 and 1937 face-to-face meetings, now a part of the Third Reich, the thoughts of the German fuhrer were now overtaken by the possible confrontation with Czechoslovakia.
 On the day of his 49th birthday on April 20, 1938, Hitler came to Berlin.
-He spent the early hours of the day within a meeting with a number of manufacturers, including Ferdinand Porsche, then he oversaw a military parade in one’s honor and invested the later hours in visiting the ‘OLYMPIA’ premiere, a documentary movie by Leni Riefenstahl, premiered specifically on the occasion of Hitler’s birthday.
+He spent the early hours of the day within a meeting with a number of manufacturers, including Ferdinand Porsche, then he oversaw a military parade in one’s honor and invested the later hours in visiting the ‘OLYMPIA’ premiere, a documentary movie by Leni Riefenstahl (the author of the ‘Triumpf of the will‘), premiered specifically on the occasion of Hitler’s birthday.
 Later on, Hitler made his way to the Berghof residence near Berchtesgaden until his next visit to Berlin on May 1, 1938, to take part in the celebrations of the ‘Tag der Arbeit’ (Labor Day).
-In these last days of April Hitler suffered the gastric colic, cured by doctor Morrell.
+In these last days of April Hitler suffered gastric colic, cured by doctor Morrell.

 ROMA OSTIENSE TRAIN STATION